Japanese Prime Minister Abe steps down for health reasons

 Abe has been Japan's Prime Minister since 2012 and heavily backed Tokyo's bid to host the 2020 Olympic and Paralympic Games.

-The Japanese capital was awarded hosting rights at the 125th International Olympic Committee (IOC) Session in 2013 - an event Abe spoke at.
+The Japanese capital was awarded hosting rights at the 125th IOC Session in 2013 - an event Abe spoke at.

 Abe flew to Buenos Aires in Argentina from a G20 Summit in St Petersburg in Russia to address IOC members and allay fears over the Fukushima nuclear accident.